avan3/obsidian/Resume notes/Behavioural Interview Questions.md

 	- There were suggestions of QE team generating the data, or bringing data from PROD to PAT environment and updating the sensitive information.
 However, due to timeline and effort constraints, we could not proceed with that.
 	- After the first deployment in PROD, the issue was not resolved.
 At some point, we also had to revert the ED decommission changes.
 	- In order to test the limit of the AD group search, I found an AD group that I suspected would have a lot of users.
-	- I was also able to arbitrarily set a number as the limit to mimic the behaviour of PROD with the suspected limit of 1500.
+	- I was also able to arbitrarily set a number as the limit (< # of users in the AD group) to mimic the behaviour of PROD with the suspected limit of 1500.
 	- From this, I was able to figure out how the AD group search changes based on the limit, and we were able to come up with a way to iterate as many times as necessary in order to search all the users in the AD group despite the 1500 search limit
 - **Describe a situation where you had to make a trade-off between speed and code quality**
 	- Currently, we are migrating our application to Azure